eugenwintersberger/pni-libraries.libpniio/doc/users_guide/core_types.rst

 line $12$ a vector type with binary elements is defined and an instance of this type is allocated in line $24$.
 In line $27$ data is read from the input file and stored in the vector.
-Now, it is clear from here that a vector of type :cpp:type:`char` would have perfectly served the same purpose.
-The major difference is that unlike :cpp:type:`char` :cpp:type:`binary` has absolutely no semantics.
+Now, it is clear from here that a vector of type :cpp:type:`char_t` would have perfectly served the same purpose.
+The major difference is that unlike :cpp:type:`char_t` :cpp:type:`binary` has absolutely no semantics.
 In practice there is nothing much you can do without it rather than store it back to another stream as it is done in line $33$.